insin/nwb/docs/Middleware.md

 Your app's version of the Express module must be passed as the first argument.

 ###### `options`

+- `type` - the type of project being built, must be one of `react`, `preact`, `inferno` or `web`.

+  If you don't provide a `type`, nwb will try to grab it from your `nwb.config.js` file (or a different file specified using the `config` option) instead.

+  If you don't have a config file, you must provide a `type` or the middleware won't know what to do and will throw an error.

 - `config` - path to a config file *[default: nwb.config.js]*
 - `entry` - entry point for the app *[default: src/index.js]*